parse-community/parse-dashboard/README.md

 - allow insecure http connections from anywhere, bypassing the option `allowInsecureHTTP`
 - allow the Parse Server `masterKey` to be transmitted in cleartext without encryption
-- allow dashboard access without user authentication
+- allow dashboard access without user authentication, bypassing the option `allowAnonymousUser`

 > ⚠️ Do not use this parameter when deploying Parse Dashboard in a production environment.